This property has been removed by the agent.

 - Secure parking

-- Detatched Property
+- Detached Property

 The gardens at Lower Goosemoor Cottage are extensive and enchanting.
 The private grounds have a stream running through, plus the addition of an arbour, seats, grassed areas and small wood.
 The location of Lower Goosemoor Cottage is second to none if you are looking for a 'get away from it all' destination, it's a perfect place in which to relax and recharge the batteries.
 If you wish to venture out, the nearby village is a short drive, approx 4 miles, where you will find a shop with petrol station (and cash machine), and the village pub.